twcook/S3M_Python/docs_source/source/config.rst

 S3MPython has a significant number of configuration options, all with reasonable defaults.

-When the project is initialized a copy of the file *S3MPython.conf* is placed in the directory of your project root as well as a directory named *s3model*.
-This directory contains the validation files and ontology for S3Model.
+When the project is initialized a copy of the file *S3MPython.conf* is placed in the directory of your project root.
+A new folder is created in your project root named *s3model*.
+This directory contains the validation files and ontology for **S3Model**.

 Below is a copy of the *S3MPython.conf*.

 Using your favorite **plain-text editor**, you should open the *S3MPython.conf* file in your project, it will not have comments.
 Also the **prjpath:** variable should have the complete path to your project root as its value.

 .. code-block:: ini